trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.rst

 .. note::

-    Elasticsearch 6.0.0 or later is required.
+    Connector is tested against Elasticsearch 6.0.0, 7.0.0, 6.8.20, and 7.14.2,
+    but any intermediate or newer versions are expected to work.

 Configuration
 -------------